linonetwo/CS275-Assignment/Readme.md

 let hair = world.create_entity().with(HairStrands { ... }).build();
 ```

+And resource to describe gravity, spring rest length.

 ### Mass-Spring System

+While head shaking, it should make first node in hair move together.

+Then we go through systems.

 First system is the head-hair collision system, add penalty force to mass nodes that are inside the head.